ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 Global level modifications (All transactions under an Entry Point)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, to support a global modified w2hparm and a modified toolbar for transactions running under the CLIWHOST entry point the following actions would be required.

-Update the default w2hparm.js to include a global setting for pathToW2hparm:-
+For the "Enter" key requirment update the default w2hparm.js to include a global setting for pathToW2hparm:-
 ::

   "global-settings":{
 		"pathToW2hparm":"../option/w2hparm.global.js",
+		"pathToJSCustom":"../option/custJS.global.js"
 	}

-in the w2hparm.global.js file global parmater changes would be defined.
-For example:-
+Create the file w2hparm.global.js file and define the required changes.
+Upload this file to CLI-DIR.
+For example to modify the keyboard Enter key:-

 ::